MishaRuko/AgentVerseHackathon/README.md

 Open the dev server URL printed by Vite (usually http://localhost:5173).
 The frontend components use `vis-network` / `vis-data` to render graphs and call the backend `/ask` endpoint for analysis.

+The frontend now displays the persona of the agent responding to the query, with different colors for each persona.

 ## Development notes & how the pipeline works

 - Request flow (simplified):